 There are no two ways about it, staying motivated to keep active and healthy at this time of year is really tough.
+So how do you go about keeping fit over the festive season?

-Then there is constant temptation wherever you turn with huge boxes of biscuits and chocolates in the office just screaming out to be eaten.
+Then there is constant temptation.
+Wherever you turn with huge boxes of biscuits and chocolates in the office just screaming out to be eaten.

 As for your social calendar, well that’s stuffed full like a stocking with parties, Christmas Fairs and drinks invites all rammed into a few weeks over December and January.